Annihilation (film): Box office

 Annihilation grossed $32.7 million in the United States and Canada and $10.3 million in China, for a worldwide total of $43.1 million, against a production budget of $40–55 million.
-While the film did not amass much in terms of box office, the film found new life in home release, with some publications arguing it could become a cult classic.
+While it did not amass much in terms of box office, the film found new life in home release, with some publications arguing it could become a cult classic.

-Domestically, Annihilation was released alongside Game Night and Every Day, and was projected to gross $10–12 million from 2,012 theaters in its opening weekend.
-The film made $3.9 million on its first day (including $900,000 from Thursday night previews at 1,850 theaters).
-It ended up making $11 million over the weekend, finishing fourth, behind Black Panther, Game Night and Peter Rabbit.
-In its second weekend the film dropped 49% to $5.9 million, falling to 6th place.
+In the United States, the film was released alongside Game Night and Every Day, and was projected to gross $10–12 million from 2,012 theaters during its opening weekend.
+It made $3.9 million on its first day (including $900,000 from Thursday night previews at 1,850 theaters), and ended up making $11 million over the weekend, finishing fourth, behind Black Panther, Game Night, and Peter Rabbit.
+Its second weekend, the film dropped 49% to $5.9 million, falling to 6th place.